 While many animal sanctuaries do excellent work homing animals that cannot be returned to the wild as well as running excellent breeding programs, the governance and regulations around these institutions are quite blurry and open to abuse.
-Recently for example it has been shown that sanctuaries that offer petting of lion cubs also act as a supply chain for canned hunting.
+Recently, for example, it has been shown that sanctuaries that offer lion cub petting also act as a supply chain for canned hunting.
 It is worth doing your research to make sure that you do not inadvertently support these nefarious activities.

-Wildlife Trusts on the other hand are set up specifically for the animals and conservation.
-Interestingly their work often focuses on the animals and they seldom offer volunteer opportunities or visitor centers as exposure to humans often means that animals cannot be released back into the wild.
-One of the most successful Wildlife Trusts in Africa is the David Scheldrik Wildlife Trust.
+Wildlife Trusts, on the other hand, are set up specifically for the animals and conservation.
+Interestingly their work often focuses on the animals and they seldom offer volunteer opportunities or visitor centres as exposure to humans often means that animals cannot be released back into the wild.
+One of the most successful Wildlife Trusts in Africa is the David Sheldrick Wildlife Trust.
 Founded in 1977 this organisation has grown into one of the most successful orphan-elephant rescue and rehabilitation programs in the world.
 They are considered to be pioneers in conservation and habitat protection in East Africa.

 Before you go...

 It is always a good idea to check where you will visit, what kind of establishment it is and what their policies are regarding game and wildlife.
-Don't be afraid to ask your travel consultant before you go to make sure you get exactly what you want out of your trip.
+Don't be afraid to ask an expert travel consultant before you go to make sure you get exactly what you want out of your safari trip.